Topics in String Theory and Quantum Gravity: General Introduction

-Needless to say, many attendants to the school did not share the moderately optimistic opinion of this lecturer.
-This provides a constant source of useful (and often entertaining) discussions.
-We still believe that many of the ingredients and properties of String Theory will be contained in the correct theory of Quantum Gravity.
-It is too early to tell whether this belief carries any truth.
+Needless to say, many attendants to the school did not share the moderately optimistic opinion conveyed in these lectures.
+This was a constant source of useful (and often entertaining) discussions.
+We still believe that many of the ingredients and properties of string theory will be contained in the correct theory of quantum gravity.
+It is however too early to tell whether this expectation will be fulfilled.

-\underline{Acknowledgements:} It is a pleasure to thank the organizers of the school B. Julia and J. Zinn-Justin for the opportunity to present these lectures and for creating a very productive and inspiring enviroment.
+\paragraph{Acknowledgements.} It is a pleasure to thank the organizers of the 1992 Les Houches Summer School B. Julia and J. Zinn-Justin for the opportunity to present these lectures and for creating a very productive and inspiring enviroment.
 In preparing these lectures we have benefitted from discussions with many colleagues.
-We would like to thank E. Alvarez, J.L.F.
-Barb\'on, E. Br\'ezin, A. Connes, C. Gomez, L. Iba\~nez, S. Jain, W. Lerche, J. Louis and M.A.R.
-Osorio for many conversations about String Theory.
-The reviews by E. Alvarez \cite{EAlvarez1,EAlvarez2} were particularly useful in the preparation of chapter one.
+We would like to thank E.~\'Alvarez, J.~L.~F.~Barb\'on, E.~Br\'ezin, A.~Connes, C.~G\'omez, L.~Ib\'a\~nez, S.~Jain, W.~Lerche, J.~Louis, and M.~A.~R.~Osorio for many conversations about string theory.
+The reviews by E.~\'Alvarez \cite{EAlvarez1,EAlvarez2} were particularly useful in the preparation of section~\ref{sec:QFTapproach}.
+Finally, we also thank B.~Julia for the careful reading of a preliminary version of these lectures and his very useful comments.